MaiconMessias/agenda-python-django/README.md

-# Contact Book with Django and Python
+# Contact Book with Django and Python (look the branch agenda1-1)

 Project created to implement an Contact Book with Django and Python Used the sqllite3 database